ibisba/knowledgebook/pages/contribute/contribute.md

 ## How to contribute to the Handbook website

-### Ways of contributing
+### Adding New Content:

   All the IBISBA community is welcome to contribute to this site, and we’ve tried to make it as easy as possible.
-  The website is hosted on GitHub and you can choose the ay of contribution that suits you.

-   -	**Google Doc Way** : If you are comfortable using Google Docs: follow the [instructions](https://ibisba.github.io./handbook/google_doc_way.html).

-   -  **Github Way** : If you are even slightly familiar with Github and want to give it a try: follow our [step-by-step instructions](https://ibisba.github.io./handbook/github_way.html) (no technical knowledge is required!).
+  You can add new content using the [instructions](https://ibisba.github.io./handbook/google_doc_way.html).

+### Modifying the Existing Content:

+ 1. If you wish to edit or mdoify the existing content please do so using the [intsructions](https://ibisba.github.io./handbook/modifying_the_handbook.html) in     **Modifying** section

+ 2. However if you do not feel confident editing via Github please follow the [instrcutions](https://ibisba.github.io./handbook/requesting_changes_handbook.html) in the **Requesting changes** section

 ### Contributor responsibilities